Representative Matters

 Wythe Berry Fee Owner LLC – Debtor in Chapter 11

-In re Larisa Markus – Chapter 15 Proceedings
+In re Larisa Markus – Foreign Representative in Chapter 15

 Global Logistics Company – Achieved Summary Judgment in Shareholder Dispute

-Obtained both initial appellate and summary judgment victories in favor of shareholders of global logistics company, and in defense of oppression and related claims.
+Obtained both appellate and summary judgment victories in favor of shareholders of global logistics company, and in defense of oppression and related claims.
 The case is Estate of Stile v.
 C-Air Customhouse Brokers-Forwarders, Inc. et al. (N.Y.
 Sup.
-Ct.), and is currently pending subsequent appeal.
+Ct.).

 Represented Milwaukee Bucks Co-owner, Marc Lasry, in the Sale of Stake in the Team